octopitus/rn-sliding-up-panel/README.md

 ## scrollIntoView(node: number |  | Component | ComponentClass):

 Ensure an element (node) is visible within the viewable area.
 Eg: An element is hidden under the keyboard. **Note:** The element must be a descendant node of the panel.

-# Changelogs
-## 1.2.1
-- Add `startCollapsed`: Initially start the panel at bottom of draggable range.

-## 1.2.0
-- Accept function as children.
-Allow a part of content becomes drag handlers.
-- Fix issue can not interact with components underlies the panel.